AlexvZyl/NativeFramework/README.md

 * ⬜ Add symbol library.
 * ⬜ Add template circuits.
 * ⬜ Able to enter a circuit and define it from the inside.
 Add as many layers as needed.
-* ⬜ Add a demo drawing and some form of benchmark.

 ### Long Term Dreams